RedhawkSDR/transceiver-api/fei_modifications.md

   2. While all _radio_ settings can be changed using the `AnalogTuner` and `DigitalTuner` interfaces, each change may incur additional settling time.
-  Since the radio settings must be changed individually using these interfaces, the overrall time to update the radio may be at least 4 times the settling time.
+  Since the radio settings must be changed individually using these interfaces, the overall time to update the radio may be at least 4 times the settling time.
   3. Stakeholders have reported scenarios with certain devices where the order in which the _radio_ settings are changed becomes important.
 While the device